shuichiro-endo/writeup/hackmyvm/logan/README.md

 - Payments
 ![](./img/web_07.png)
 I found there are three files (01, 02, 03) on the website.
-I realized the website removed "../" strings from input strings after trying many things.
+I realized the website removed "../" string from input string after trying many things.
 ![](./img/web_08.png)
-So, I tried "....//....//....//....//etc/passwd" strings, I could get LFI (Local File Inclusion) from the website.
+So, I tried entering "....//....//....//....//etc/passwd" string there, I could get LFI (Local File Inclusion) from the website.
 ![](./img/web_09.png)

-Because I could read a postfix log file from the website using LFI, I tried to get a shell using it.
+Because I could read a postfix log file from the website using LFI, I tried getting a shell using it.
 ![](./img/web_10.png)
 ```
 ┌──(kali㉿kali)-[~/hackmyvm/logan]